 Leni will remain your pet’s biggest advocate!
 She’ll be including her bio on this page soon!

-Leanne and Tracey are also in the process of making their bios.
+Leanne and Sarah are also in the process of making their bios.

 About Dr. Helene Childs

 Dr. Childs has a passion for treating each patient uniquely depending on their individual needs.
 She is an early adopter of the latest leading-edge technology, progressive conventional medicine and alternative therapies.
 Her background in evidence-based medicine, combined with an open mind and her ability to listen and appreciate the nuances in each case, enable a tailor-made approach to each patient.

 Dr. Childs has a wealth of experience in dermatology (skin issues), cardiology (heart conditions), imaging (X-rays etc), dentistry, pharmacology, and much more!

 In short, your pet will receive a unique medical plan based on their individual needs–no cookie cutters used here!

 A BC local, Helene went to Quesnel high school in Northern BC where her family runs a small ski resort (trollresort.com).
 She grew up on skis and, true to her Norwegian roots, competed in ski jumping, cross country skiing, and downhill racing; now she prefers to hike, cycle, and kayak.
 Her pets at home include Simi, a lovely black kitty, and Pan a three legged rescue mutt.

 Dr. Childs is very close to her family, most of whom reside in the Okanagan.
 This includes her uncle, Dr. David Kopp, who owns a veterinary practice in Penticton, and who has always been her inspiration.